2025’s Major Sneaker Trends Are Swapping Minimalism for Loud Luxury

-The shift gives sneaker enthusiasts and everyday wearers alike a chance to push their comfort zones with daring, souped-up versions of past favorites.
+The shift allows sneaker enthusiasts and everyday wearers to push their comfort zones with daring, souped-up versions of their past favorites.
 For instance, the ever-popular Adidas Samba is being reimagined with even more pared-back iterations, featuring ultra-minimalist designs that feel almost invisible.
-At the same time, chunky sneakers and high-tops are embracing new details, such as thicker soles, platform enhancements, and subtle nods to niche inspirations like classic boxing shoes, as recently seen on Stella McCartney’s runway.
+Meanwhile, chunky sneakers, like thicker soles and refashioned platforms, embrace new details.
+This year's high-tops give subtle nods to niche designs like classic boxing sneakers and the ballet-flat-sneaker hybrid that's a fusion of sporty and feminine.
+"They're the best of both worlds," says Julia Lebossé, founder of Sneakers by Women.

 Simone Rocha's ballet sneakers had a slow burn to popularity after debuting in the brand's Spring/Summer 2023 collection.
 Prada's barely-there pair and Stella McCartney's boxing-inspired high-tops had a more immediate effect after appearing in the brand's Spring/Summer 2025 collections.

-Meanwhile, the bag charm trend is making its way into the sneaker world.
+Meanwhile, the bag charm trend is also grabbing hold of the sneaker world.
 “Accessories like charms add a quirky, customizable touch that feels expressive and personal,” says Anush Mirbegian, director of accessories at fashion forecasting platform Fashion Snoops.
 “This trend taps into the ongoing demand for personalization.”
 Whether you’re into minimalist runners or statement sneakers, there’s a way to make this season’s styles uniquely yours.

-Read on for expert insights into the top shoe trends to watch in 2025—and shop our curated picks to stay ahead of the curve.
+Read on for expert insights into the top shoe trends to watch for the rest of 2025—and shop our curated picks to stay ahead of the curve.

 Mary Jane Sneakers